BruinBear48/CheerUp/README.md

 TODO
 =======
-* use indexedDB to store images as blobs for offline use
+* use indexedDB to store images as blobs for offline use on capable browsers
-* add install support for Ubuntu Unity and Ubuntu Touch webapps
+* add install support for Ubuntu Unity/Ubuntu Touch webapps
-* let user choose another imgur gallery
+* let user choose another imgur gallery, or a set of galleries they like
+* implement touch screen swipe to view new or prior image
+* add support for phone intents to let user share photo without visiting imgur
+* improve performance of preload function